 Actually, it’s more important to maintain (and build on) your muscle mass than ever.
-Maintaining a high level of muscle mass is vital to staying slim, supple and young at heart, learn more at Shenandoah Biotech website.
+Maintaining a high level of muscle mass is vital to staying slim, supple and young at heart.
 But how do you go about it?
 Lucky for you, we’ve listed the steps you need to follow below:

 1. Listen to your body

 You’re not a teenager anymore, but you’re not dead either!
 Your body’s more than capable of building muscle at any age (even into your 70’s), it just needs the right ingredients and adequate training.

 One thing you will find as you age is your body becomes more prone to injury from repetitive, intensive workouts.
 But don’t worry, that doesn’t mean you can’t train – you just need to use common sense and listen to your body when you do.

 You need to understand the difference between muscle pain which is caused by lifting heavy and one which is caused by a sprain or torn ligament.
 Sharp, unbearable pain should never be ignored.
 Aching, sore muscles are perfectly fine – it’s a sign they’re being broken down and building themselves back up, which is exactly what the purpose of bodybuilding is.
 If the pain still persists after a few weeks, consider treatment at a chiropractic clinic.

 As one of the older bodybuilders in the gym, you may need to allow your body an extra day of rest here and there.
 It won’t repair that torn muscle as quickly as it used to, so give yourself a break now and then in the form of a day off.
 You’ll soon be ready to lift again.